CSCI3100-B5/Classroom-Interchat/docs/Glossary.md

 **`Quiz`**

-A `message` sent by `instructors`, intended to test the `students`' understanding or make a poll.
-Quizzes have a time limit or can be closed manually by the `instructor`. `Students` can obtain `tokens` from answering quizzes if the `instructors` enable tokens for a quiz.
+A `message` sent by `instructors`, intended to test the `students`' understanding or ask for opinions.
+Quizzes can be closed manually by the `instructor`. `Students` can obtain `tokens` from answering quizzes if the `instructors` choose to award them when the quiz ends.
 Can be a `short answer quiz` or a `multiple choice quiz`

 **`Short answer quiz`**